iainctduncan/scheme-for-max/README.md

 * High-accuracy event and function scheduling
 * Support for Max time notation for scheduling
 * Quantization with master transport settings
+* Live API support in Max4Live
+* garbage collection functions and heap-size control for performance

 Scheme-for-Max uses S7 Scheme, a "lisp-y" embeddable Scheme implementation by Bill Schottstaedt at CCRMA, based originally on Tiny Scheme.
 S7 is a minimal Scheme, with many nice features for algorithmic